mrtyormaa/Foreign-Exchange/README.md

 ## File Structure
 - src
-  - Main,java [Run the Main file to run the program.]
+  - Main.java [Run the Main file to run the program.]
   - data.prep
     - Calculations.java [This class has all the calculations on the raw data e.g. min, max, median ask-bid spread]
     - DateTime.java [This is a custom Date and Time class]